iw4x/iw4x-discord-go-bot/README.md

 This is the bot for the [IW4x](https://iw4x.io/) Discord server, and at the moment primarily provides functionality to users seeking basic help / information.

-Currently active user count via status will be added once infra has recovered.

 DXVK instructions will be readded once the state of the launcher is clear.

 # Current valid command list: